 * Click here for rating key

 Nais Cuisine Restaurant Review: This pioneering little storefront in the 'burbs was one of the first in the area to offer French cuisine with Thai accents.
-Since 1985, fans from the western suburbs and surrounding areas have been bringing their wine, and enjoying the well-prepared and presented food.
-The rooms are spare and neat, with paneled walls and votive candles on the tables, and the staff is most solicitous.
-Have the woodsy mushroom soup or an imaginative salad, and any of the entrées, especially the rack of lamb with a mustard sauce and the ultra rich black lobster ravioli appetizer.
+Since 1985, fans from the western suburbs and surrounding areas have been gravitating here, BYO bottles of wine in hand, and enjoying the well-prepared and presented food.
+Rooms are spare and neat, with paneled walls and votive candles on the tables, and the staff is most solicitous.
+Have an imaginative salad, and any of the entrées, especially the rack of lamb with honey-mustard sauce and the ultra-rich black lobster ravioli appetizer.
 Shrimp with ginger and lamb curry are two of the most Thai-influenced options.
-Desserts are refined, especially the crème brûlée and chocolate mousse pie.
+Desserts are refined, especially the crème brûlée and triple chocolate mousse.